sspanak/tt9/docs/user-manual.md

 # Traditional T9
-TT9 is an IME (Input Method Editor) for Android devices with hardware keypad.
-It supports multiple languages and predictive text typing. _NOTE: TT9 is not usable on touchscreen-only devices._
+TT9 is an IME (Input Method Editor) for Android devices with a hardware keypad.
+It supports multiple languages and predictive text typing, and an on-screen numpad for touchscreen devices.

 All source code, documentation and the privacy policy are available on Github: [https://github.com/sspanak/tt9](https://github.com/sspanak/tt9).

 ## Initial Setup
 After installing, in order to use Traditional T9, you need to enable it as an Android keyboard.
 To do so, click on the launcher icon.
-If you need to take any action, you will see the Initial Setup screen, where you will be prompted to enable TT9 and set it as default system keyboard.
+If you need to take any action, all options besides Initial Setup would be disabled and there would be a label saying TT9 is disabled.
+Go to Initial Setup and enable it.

 _If you don't see the icon right after installing, restart your phone and it should appear.
 Android is trying to save some battery life by not refreshing the newly installed apps list in some cases._

+### Using on a touchscreen-only phone
+If your phone does not have a hardware keypad, check out the [On-screen Keypad section](#on-screen-keypad).

 ### Enabling Predictive Mode
 With the default settings, it is only possible to type in 123 and ABC modes.
 In order to enable the Predictive mode, there are additional steps: